vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

 is not the same set of nodes that goes in).

 For standard Storm queries this process should be fairly intuitive ("now that you point that out...of course that is what's happening").
-However, the idea of node consumption and the transformation of your current working set is important to keep in mind for more advanced Storm.
+However, the idea of **node consumption** and the transformation of your current working set is important to keep in mind for more advanced Storm.

 ..
 TIP::

-  Storm `commands`_ (built-in commands, or commands that may be added by Power-Ups) that operate on nodes generally do **not** consume nodes - the nodes that "go into" the command are the same nodes that "come out" by default.
+  Storm commands (built-in commands, or commands added by Power-Ups) that operate on nodes generally do **not** consume nodes - the nodes that "go into" the command are the same nodes that "come out" by default.
 This allows you to chain multiple commands together that all operate on the same inbound nodes.
 Commands may include a ``--yield`` option to modify this behavior and drop (consume) the inbound nodes and return the node(s) (or primary node(s)) produced by the command.

 .. _storm-pipeline: